Admissions - First Year

 Financial Support

 In addition to our entrance scholarships, financial assistance for Indigenous students is available through a variety of federal programs.
 For Métis and Non-Status First Nations students, the Legal Studies for Indigenous People Program through the Department of Justice Canada provides financial support.
 Additionally, the Post-Secondary Student Support Program offered through Indigenous Services Canada provides funding for eligible First Nations and Inuit students.
-We encourage students to explore these and other funding opportunities to support their legal education.
+We encourage you to explore these and other funding opportunities to support your legal education.

 To learn more about Indigenous supports and community at Western, please visit the Office of Indigenous Initiatives and Indigenous Student Centre websites.